sanchev/greeting/README.md

 # Greeting Project

-Its a java console application that display a welcome message, depending on the current time of day.
+Its a java console application that display a greeting message, depending on the current time of day.
 This app have english and russian localizations.

 ## Built With